sabazubair/GoodLook/README.md

 # Final Project 'GoodLook'

 Good Look is a React-based fashion app that allows women to discover their personal style.
-Based on the results of a simple quiz, the app will recommend outfits to inspire and educate users.
+Built with Rails + React.

 ## Screenshots